|Date Procedure Took Effect||30 June 2021|

 |Responsible officer||Dean, Graduate Research School|

-The regulations for professional doctorates require that Doctoral thesis examinations be overseen by an independent Convener.
+The regulations for the PhD and professional doctorates require that Doctoral thesis examinations be overseen by an independent Convener.
 The role of the Convener is to ensure the examination is fair and run according to the high standards expected by the University.
-This procedure provides details on the steps to be taken by the Convener in overseeing a Doctoral thesis examination that does not include an oral examination.
+This procedure provides details on the steps to be taken by the Convener in overseeing a Doctoral thesis examination that includes an oral examination.

 - Convener of Examiners/Convener